dennislopes/df-experiments/README.md

 ![createEnvironment.sh](/assets/createEnvironment.JPG "createEnvironment")

 - **generateRanking.sh**: generate the ochiai rankings for all defects4j project versions based on the coverage and subsumption files.
 Behind the scenes this script uses the *faultdetectv3.py* script (https://github.com/icst2021satool/probabilistic-coupling-experiment)
+**Usage:**
+*generateRanking.sh* <project_id>
+**Example:**
+*./generateRanking.sh* Csv
+	- Files will be generated on the . folder
 - **get_buggy_lines.sh** (https://github.com/icst2021satool/probabilistic-coupling-experiment): script reused from the probabilistic-coupling-experiment that, for each defects4j project version, generate a file with the bug lines and the code snippet of this line
 **Usage:**
 *get_buggy_lines.sh* <project_id> <bug_id> <out_dir>